Roar (TV network): Affiliates

-As of 28 April 2025, Roar (formerly TBD) has currently 126 television stations across the country.
+As of 28 April 2025, Roar currently has 126 television stations across the country.
 The network has a combined national reach of 78.82% of all households in the United States (or 103,824,515 Americans with at least one television set).

-Along with WLUK and WTVH, Sinclair's "soft rollout" of TBD during the week of February 13, 2017, saw the network added to digital subchannels of three other stations owned by Sinclair directly: KDSM-TV/Des Moines, KABB/San Antonio and KUNP/La Grande-Portland, Oregon.
-The network is being rolled out in three phases to work out any technical and transmission issues; 52 stations owned or operated by Sinclair became TBD charter affiliates at the conclusion of the first phase of affiliate rollout in early March 2017 (most of which joined the network on February 28).
-Other stations among those which Sinclair owns or operates (including stations it operates through sharing agreements with third-party licensees, and partner groups Deerfield Media, Howard Stirk Holdings, and Cunningham Broadcasting) are expected to begin carrying TBD during the late winter and spring of 2017, either on newly created subchannels or existing ones that were affiliated with Grit, GetTV or other competing multicast networks through affiliation agreements with Sinclair that are pending expiration.
+Along with WLUK and WTVH, Sinclair's soft launch of TBD during the week of February 13, 2017, saw the network added to digital subchannels of three other stations owned by Sinclair directly: KDSM-TV/Des Moines, KABB/San Antonio and KUNP/La Grande-Portland, Oregon.
+The network was added to digital subchannels in three phases to work out any technical and transmission issues; 52 stations owned or operated by Sinclair became TBD charter affiliates at the conclusion of the first phase of affiliate launch in early March 2017 (most of which joined the network on February 28).
+Other stations among those which Sinclair owns or operates (including stations it operates through sharing agreements with third-party licensees, and partner groups Deerfield Media, Howard Stirk Holdings, and Cunningham Broadcasting) began carrying TBD during 2017, either on newly created subchannels or existing ones that were affiliated with Grit, GetTV or other competing multicast networks through affiliation agreements with Sinclair that were pending expiration.

-Sinclair's launch of TBD – as well as Comet and Charge! before and after it – is part of the company's aim toward "expanding our business with new digital multicast networks that leverage our broadcast spectrum and household reach", as expressed by the company's President and CEO, Christopher Ripley, in the press release announcing TBD's launch.
-The "soft rollout" on Sinclair stations during the first half of 2017 is also intended to work out any technical and transmission issues.
-Once those issues are worked out and TBD begins to gain footing, Sinclair will begin offering the network to individual stations and station groups in markets where Sinclair does not have a broadcast presence.
+Sinclair's launch of TBD (as well as Comet and Charge! before and after it) was part of the company's aim toward "expanding our business with new digital multicast networks that leverage our broadcast spectrum and household reach", as expressed by the company's President and CEO, Christopher Ripley, in the press release announcing TBD's launch.
+The soft launch on Sinclair stations during the first half of 2017 was also intended to work out any technical and transmission issues.
+Once those issues were worked out and TBD began expanding, Sinclair began offering the network to individual stations and station groups in markets where Sinclair does not have a broadcast presence.